OctopusDeployLabs/helm-migrate-values/README.md

 >
 > See [output values](#optional-output-the-migration-to-a-file) section for an example on how to apply the migration to a release

-### Step 1: Define Migration Files
+### Step 1: Define the Migration Files
-Start by defining migration files within your Helm chart.
+Start by defining the migration files within your Helm chart.
 These files should be placed under the `value-migrations/` directory, relative to your base chart directory.
-You can customize the migration directory location by using the `--migration-dir` flag.
+You can customize the migration directory location by using the `--migration-dir` flag if necessary.

 #### Migration File Naming Convention
 Each migration file should follow the naming format: